Deepak12214/Netflix/README.md

 <!--
 hover effect
-hosting key safe in .env --done☑️ fetching data  arrange tailer on movies info thodha difference responsive shimar ui member ship - data / payment page
+hosting key safe in .env --done☑️ fetching data  arrange  --done☑️
+-- next page when the user click on trail its show--tailer on movies info
+thodha difference --done☑️
+responsive
+shimar ui
+member ship - data / payment page
 // tv show - trailer
 // --- when user click on  "watch with  prime" if  they are meber its show a page inb whitch tailer are watch and some content aside or botton on it
+ -- wishlist feature
+--pagenation/ unlimites scrolling
 -- categories or generse page or in header  or show that type of movies

+-->